death doula

 Groundwork as Relief, Not a Burden

 Death groundwork is the relief valve for uncertainty.
-Not in a morbid "now I'm ready to die" way.
-In a "now I can stop thinking about this and actually live" way.
-Because once some groundwork is there to support you; you are no longer spending mental and emotional energy avoiding the inevitable.
+Not in a morbid now I am ready to die way, instead, in a now I can stop thinking about this and actually live way.
+Because once some groundwork is there to support you, you are no longer spending mental and emotional energy avoiding the inevitable.
 You are not carrying guilt about conversations you have not had the space to have.
 You are not worrying about leaving your loved ones with impossible decisions.
 You are not holding your breath every time death comes up.

 You have done the groundwork and now you are free.